-Whether it’s a student, a client, or some random person I meet on the fly, people always ask, “But, what can I snack on?”
+Whether it’s a student, a client, or some random person I meet on the fly, people always ask, “What can I snack on?”

 Before I can give them an appropriate answer, we need to look at their motive for snacking.